Applying to be a Legal Guardian in Singapore

 A guardian can also be appointed in a will.
 This is known as a “testamentary guardian”.

-To be a testamentary guardian, you are required to reside in Singapore but are not required to be a relative of the parent/child.
+A testamentary guardian is required to reside with the child.
+This can be in either Singapore, or overseas with the court’s permission.
+However, you are not required to be a relative of the parent/child.
 For example, one or both of the parents of a child could appoint a close family friend as testamentary guardian after the death of the parent(s).
 This is valid if the appointment is by deed or in their will.

 Read more about how to appoint a testamentary guardian in our other article.